 How to see Beta Crucis.
 Blue-white Mimosa (or Beta Crucis, or Becrux) is the 19th brightest star in all the heavens.
-It is the second-brightest star in the constellation Crux the (Southern) Cross.
-The Cross is a southern hemisphere constellation, and you will not see Mimosa north of 30 degrees north latitude.
-That is approximately north of a line that runs from St. Augustine, Florida to New Orleans and Austin.
-Other cities near this latitude include Cairo in Egypt and New Delhi in India.
+It is the second-brightest star in the constellation Crux the Southern Cross.
+The Cross is a Southern Hemisphere constellation, and you will not see Mimosa north of 30 degrees north latitude.
+That is approximately north of a line that runs from St. Augustine, Florida, to New Orleans and Austin, Texas, in the U.S. Other cities near this latitude include Cairo in Egypt and New Delhi in India.
 Southern hemisphere observers know and love Mimosa, though, and it is circumpolar for latitudes of about 30 degrees south and higher.

 A midnight culmination occurs when a star is roughly opposite the sun, and ensures that it will be above the horizon a maximum amount of time.
 This occurs for Mimosa on or about April 2 each year.

 History and mythology of Beta Crucis.
 Beta Crucis, or Mimosa, was essentially unknown in classical western mythology, as was the Southern Cross itself.
-Of course, these stars were well known to the Australian Aboriginal peoples as well as the Islanders of Polynesia and Southern Africa.
-In Australia, for example, one Aborigine story is that the stars of the Southern Cross are a reminder to the time and place where death first came to mankind.
+Of course, these stars were well known to the Australian Aboriginal peoples as well as the Islanders of Polynesia and the people of southern Africa.
+In Australia, for example, one Aborigine story is that the stars of the Southern Cross are a reminder of the time and place where death first came to mankind.
 Two of the stars are the glowing eyes of the spirit of death, and the other two are the eyes of the first man to die.

 Beta Crucis science.
-About 353 light-years from Earth, according to data obtained by the Hipparcos mission, Beta Crucis or Mimosa has a visual magnitude or 1.25.
+About 353 light-years from Earth, according to data obtained by the Hipparcos mission, Beta Crucis or Mimosa has a visual magnitude of 1.25.
 It is a giant (or subgiant) blue star, with a spectral classification of B0.5III (B0.5IV), more than 3,000 times brighter than our sun in visible light.
-However, Mimosa is blue and as such very hot (nearly 28,000 kelvins as estimated by Prof. James Kaler, or about 49,000 degrees F at the surface).
+However, Mimosa is blue and as such very hot (nearly 28,000 kelvins as estimated by astronomer James Kaler, or about 49,000 degrees F – 27,000 degrees C – at the surface).
 Such high temperatures demand that much of the the star’s energy be radiated in ultraviolet and higher frequencies invisible to the human eye.
 When you take this into account, Mimosa is about 34,000 times more energetic than the sun, according to Kaler.

 Position of Mimosa (Beta Crucis) is RA: 12h 47m 44s, dec: -59° 41′ 19″.